(that many solar companies won’t give you)

 You can, but you’d likely do better leaving it in place, where it will increase your home’s resale value.

 When you lease, your initial outlay may be lower, but you’ll give up federal tax credits and state incentives and grants that could put tens of thousands of dollars in your pocket.
 You could also be giving up hundreds or thousands of dollars a year in Solar Renewable Energy Credits (which also vary from state to state) that solar system owners earn by selling credits for power produced to the electric utilities.

 If you own your solar system, it adds substantially to your home’s value and potential selling price.
 But if you sell your home before a solar lease is up, the added monthly payments could deter potential buyers.

 Overall, with the low interest bank financing available, we encourage customers to carefully review all options before committing to a lease agreement.
 In almost all cases, we feel that buying and owning is a much better deal than leasing.

-One to three days for a typical roof-mounted residential system.
+For a basic roof-mounted residential system, six to eight weeks overall from signed contract is typical.
+Most of that time is for ordering the components, shipping from the manufacturers and distributors, and filing for and obtaining all the required permits, and utility interconnect documents.
+Installing the system itself takes only one to three days.
 Ground installations take a little longer.
-Large commercial systems obviously require much more time.
+Large commercial, municipal and agricultural systems obviously require much more time.
 Either way, as a Milestone Solar customer, you receive a specific detailed schedule – one that we live up to.